 Most of us, at one time or another, have heard horrific hate speech and have felt, "This should be illegal!"
 But should it?
-In her new book HATE: Why We Should Resist It With Free Speech, Not Censorship, Nadine Strossen argues that the strongest way to defeat hate speech is, paradoxically, to permit it.
+In her new book HATE: Why We Should Resist It With Free Speech, Not Censorship, Nadine Strossen, President of the ACLU from 1991 to 2008, argues that the strongest way to defeat hate speech is, paradoxically, to permit it.
 She also points out that any restriction of hate speech will inevitably also restrict artistic expression, especially comedy and satire.

 The event begins at 6:30 with a reception with wine and nice stuff to nibble; the discussion will start promptly at 7 pm.
 Nadine Strossen's book will be available for purchase, and a booksigning will follow the event.

 1.0 hours of CLE credit (Areas of Professional Practice) for New York attorneys will be available to attendees through a sign-in sheet at the event.